 - How should we live?

-While this blog is philosophical in subject matter, it is not intended to be technical.
+While this blog is often philosophical in subject matter, it is not intended to be technical.
 We have little formal background in philosophy, and we don’t expect you to have any at all.
 Some knowledge of English and a general idea of what tulpas are should be sufficient to understand what we’re talking about.

 In one of our college classes in which we read and discussed a bit of philosophy occasionally, the class used to joke at the beginning of its meetings that in the upcoming hour we were all going to arrive at the answer to the problem of free will or the meaning of life.
 Obviously, this is not our goal here.
 Most importantly, we are not attempting to make any universal assertions about the nature of tulpas or plurality.
 We believe this nature is most likely ultimately unprovable, even if we can imagine experiments that might get us a little bit closer.
-However, we will share our own theories, based on our own personal experience, which may prove interesting or useful to you.
+However, we will share our own theories, based on our own personal experience, some of which will hopefully prove interesting or useful to you.